Volo120/byte-corruptor/readme.md

 # Usage
 1. select a file
 2. select where you want to save it
-3. pick an algorithm (Incrementer, Randomizer, Replacer)
+3. pick an algorithm (Incrementer, Randomizer, Replacer, etc..)
 4. fill the boxes
 5. run it